Metaswitch/clearwater-readthedocs/Clearwater-CPP-Coding-Guidelines.md

 *   Member variable names are lowercase with underscores separating words and also begin with an underscore, e.g. `_member_variable`.

 ## Formatting
 C++ code contributed to Clearwater should be formatted consistently using [astyle](http://astyle.sourceforge.net/).
-The particular options we use for Clearwater code are `astyle --style=ansi -s2 -G -k1 -j`.
+The particular options we use for Clearwater code are `astyle --style=ansi -s2 -M80 -O -S -G -k1 -j`.
 This enforces the following conventions:
 * Braces on a separate line from function definitions, `if` statements, etc.
 * Two-space indentation
 * Pointer operators attached to the variable type (i.e. `int* foo` rather than `int *foo`)